 Good quality soils are those where key soil characteristics are in good condition for the current land use.
 Waikato Regional Council measures soil quality for four main land use types in the Waikato region:

-Nearly 95 per cent of the land under dairy farming has soil quality that is of concern, with excessively high fertility and soil compaction affecting about four-fiftths of the sites.
+Over 90 per cent of the land under dairy farming has soil quality that is of concern, with excessively high fertility and/or soil compaction affecting about 80 per cent of the sites.

 Similarly, more than 95 per cent of the land under drystock farming has soil quality that is of concern.
-Over half the sites have excessive fertility, while about a sixth of the sites have low fertility.
-Over three quarters of sites have soil compaction.
+About 70 per cent of the sites are affected by soil compaction, 70 percent are affected by excessive fertility, while about 20 per cent are affected by low fertility.

-More than 80 per cent of the land under cropping and horticulture has soil quality that is of concern.
-Nearly three quarters of the sites have excessively high fertility.
-About two-fifths of the sites under cropping have loss of soil organic matter and low stability of aggregates.
+Nearly 90 per cent of the land under cropping and horticulture has soil quality that is of concern.
+More than 75 per cent of the sites are affected by excessively high fertility.
+About 50 per cent of the sites under cropping show loss of soil prganic matter and have low stability of aggregates.

-About half of the land under forestry has soil quality measurements outside targets.
-About a third of sites are loose.
+Approximately 70 per cent of the land under forestry has soil quality measurements outside targets.
+Around 30 per cent of sites are considered loose.
 Loose is the opposite of compaction and many of the region's soils are naturally loose.
-Loose soils can have a high erosion risk and foresters have to take special precautions when harvesting trees.

 Soil Scientist - Science and Strategy Directorate